-Movie Review: Gifted
+Movie Review: “Gifted”

-Mary (Mckenna Grace).
-She is a brilliant young mathematician who lives with her uncle Frank (Chris Evans).
-Frank does his best to give Mary a normal childhood but she does not have friends her age and her brilliant math skills do not go unnoticed at her school.
+Mary (Mckenna Grace) is a brilliant young mathematician who lives with her uncle Frank (Chris Evans).
+Frank has been doing his best to give Mary a normal childhood, but Mary is anything but normal.
+She does not have friends her age and her brilliant math skills do not go unnoticed at her school.
 When her teacher discovers her gift, she is offered a full scholarship at a private school that could challenge Mary and allow her to reach her full potential.

 Chris Evans & Mckenna Grace (+10pts)

 This was a question that worked really well for this story.
 How do you raise a child genius?
 Both sides had their flaws, but both made compelling arguments.
 While I think the right answer falls somewhere between the opinions of Frank and Evelyn, I liked watching two people who both cared about the girl, but had completely opposite ideas of what was best for her.
 You will know that both characters have good intentions, so you will find yourself flip-flopping, unable to say with one hundred percent certainty which one was more right.

 I also thought that Frank was a good parental figure because he seemed to have a well thought out answer to everything.
 At first, this bothered me.
 He seemed like a perfect parent which is something that bothers me in movies.
 However, as the movie went on, the movie gave a quick explanation for this, and it made a lot of sense.
 The movie showed Frank make mistakes, which is an incredibly important part in making the character relatable.
 This really hit home when Franks said what his greatest fear was.
 This movie had some minor issues, but I think found the question of how to parent Mary was a compelling one.